portal-game-hack/Chaser-The-Python/README.md

 ### Contributing to this app
-Read the [CONTRIBUTING](./CONTRIBUTING.md) file to know how to contribute to the repository
+Read the [Contributing](./CONTRIBUTING.md) file to know how to contribute and follow rules in [Code Of Conduct](./CODE_OF_CONDUCT.md) before contributing to the repository.

 ### Running locally